M-E-U-E/Assignment_10/README.md

 ## Description

-This project scrapes hotel property data from trip.com and stores the collected data into a PostgreSQL database.
-The application utilizes Scrapy to gather details such as property title, rating, location, latitude, longitude, room type, price, and images.
-The scraped images are saved in a local directory, and their paths are stored in the database for retrieval.
+This project aims to develop a Django CLI application that enhances property data by leveraging the GEmini API and language models.
+It will automate rewriting property titles and descriptions, generate comprehensive summaries, and create ratings and reviews.
+The application integrates Ollama's model for processing, rewrites data using the GEmini API, and stores the updated information in a property table.
+Additionally, it generates property summaries and insights, storing them in separate tables, providing enriched data for improved property analysis and management.

 ## Git Clone Instructions